Multilingual Support

 </script>

 The above capabilities are used for formatting resource content.
-In some scenarios, developers may need to get the current system's locale and change it to complete different logical processing.
+In certain scenarios, developers may need to retrieve the current system's locale language and make changes to complete different logical processing.
 For example:

 Different locales correspond to different page layouts;

-Developers provide users with the ability to set a certain language.
+Developers provide users with the ability to set a specific language.

-When the user switches the locale language in the system settings, the onConfigurationChanged
+When a user switches the locale language in system settings, the onConfigurationChanged callback is triggered, and the returned event.type value is locale.

 For details, refer to the documentation.